-This collaborative blog is part of the project ‘Cultural Connections: Transatlantic Literary Women’ to take place in Glasgow until Summer 2017.
+This collaborative blog is part of the ‘Cultural Connections: Transatlantic Literary Women’ series, which started in Glasgow in January 2017.

-The series will explore the lives and writings of transatlantic women in all genres from the early nineteenth century to the present day.
+The project explores the lives and writings of transatlantic women in all genres from the early nineteenth century to the present day.
 Themes may include: female writers’ involvement in the transatlantic anti-slavery network, campaigning for (and against) suffrage, famous “others”, transatlanticism in a digital age, transatlantic modernisms, Edith Wharton: adaptations of transatlanticism, race and class, transatlantic poetics.

 Regular updates and events will be posted here.
 Join us and help shape the series.
 Everyone welcome!